Gas crunch from cyberattack intensifies in nation's capital - WTMJ

 A cyberattack by hackers who lock up computer systems and demand a ransom to release them hit the pipeline on May 7.
 The hackers didn’t take control of the pipeline’s operations, but Colonial shut it down to prevent the malware from impacting its industrial control systems.

-Biden said U.S. officials do not believe the Russian government was involved, but said “we do have strong reason to believe that the criminals who did the attack are living in Russia.
-That’s where it came from.”
+Biden said U.S. officials do not believe the Russian government was involved, but said “we do have strong reason to believe that the criminals who did the attack are living in Russia.”

 Biden has promised aggressive action against DarkSide, the Russian-speaking ransomware syndicate responsible for the attack.
-The syndicate’s public-facing darknet site went offline on Thursday and its administrator said in a cybercriminal forum post that the group had lost access to it.
+The syndicate’s public-facing darknet site went offline on Thursday, and its operators said in a cybercriminal forum post that the group had lost access to it and would be shutting down.

 This does not necessarily mean U.S. or allied cyberjockeys knocked it offline.
 Cybersecurity experts said that DarkSide, which rents out its ransomware to partners to carry out the actual attacks, could have taken it down to prevent Western law enforcement from tracking down the rest of its infrastructure.

-And just because DarkSide’s public-facing structure is offline doesn’t mean its backend operations have been impacted, said Alex Holden, the founder of Hold Security, who closely monitors the cybercriminal underground.

-“DarkSide’s main servers are alive,” said analyst Yelisey Boguslavskiy of the cybersecurity firm Advanced Intelligence.
-While the servers are hidden, encrypted traffic to and from them is being monitored by threat hunters, he said.
+Yelisey Boguslavskiy, director of research of the cybersecurity firm Advanced Intelligence, noted that the moderator of a top darknet forum for Russian-speaking cybercriminals, XSS, said Thursday that “he was officially prohibiting all ransomware-related activity and discussion on the forum.”

+That could suggest fears of a U.S. crackdown — or pressure from the Kremlin.
+While there is no indication the Kremlin benefits from ransomware extortion, U.S. officials say ransomware gangs are tolerated by Russia’s security services, which have employed some of their members.

 DarkSide stole information from Colonial’s network prior to locking up the data on Friday.
-It’s not known how long the cybercriminals were inside the network.
 DarkSide is among the ransomware gangs that employ double extortion, threatening to dump online sensitive data they steal before activating the ransomware.
 In Colonial’s case, that could potentially include data on contracts with suppliers that would be of keen interest to stock and commodities traders.

-DarkSide, in fact, recently offered to share data stolen from victims with inside traders.

-It would not be surprising if DarkSide were to disappear, experts noted.
-Ransomware gangs have dissolved and ‘rebranded’ under different names in the past when the heat was on.

 The Colonial Pipeline system stretches from Texas to New Jersey and delivers about 45% of the gasoline consumed on the East Coast.